LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

 Gitting Ready
 -------------

+You are going to simulate a radio conversation between a shuttle pilot and mission control.
+You and your partner will alternate tasks, so decide who will be the **Pilot** and who will be the **Control**.

 Before you and your partner can begin your collaboration, some preparation is required first.
-You both need to practice creating a new repository on GitHub.
+You will both start by creating a new repository on your separate GitHub accounts.

 Step 1: Create a New Local Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^